DibyanshuJha12/AI-Solution-website/README.md

 University of Sunderland

-Academic Portfolio Project (AI Solution)
+Academic Portfolio Project

 ---

 # 📄 License

-This project has been developed for academic and portfolio purposes.
-If you intend to publish or reuse this project publicly, consider adding an appropriate open-source license such as MIT or Apache 2.0.
+This project is intended for academic and portfolio purposes.
+If you plan to publish it publicly, consider adding an open-source license such as MIT or Apache 2.0.